ElektroStudios/Fast-Image-Viewer/README.md

 I decided to develop this application because I was sick of the consecutive freezes and stuttering in my everyday image viewer while navigating through thousands of wallpapers, and I couldn't find any free or paid alternative on the market that allowed me to pre-load a specific number of images into my available RAM for instant viewing.

+Initially started as a private, basic prompt-engineered tool for my personal workflow, the project grew into a comprehensive application that I am now sharing publicly as a free utility.

 ##### ⚡ The Real Question
 ###### Is **FIV** officially the fastest image viewer in the world right now?.